 – YouTube

-- Links to reviews and interviews
+– Press Coverage: Share links to reviews and interviews.

-- Contact details
+– Contact Info.

 You can also contact local and national radio stations and podcasts to enquire about airplay, such as those mentioned here.
 Most radio stations and podcasts will also be happy to give any gigs and tours a mention.

-Muzic.nz can also help out with promotion – email [email protected] to find out more.
+Muzic.NZ can also help out with promotion – email [email protected] to find out more.

 – Start by brainstorming all your ideas.